Published 11:18 IST, September 8th 2020

 Advertisement

-Washington Post reported online Sunday that several ex-employees of DeJoy's former business, New Breed Logistics, said DeJoy or his aides urged m to make political contributions.
-Ors told newspaper that DeJoy would later give bigger bonuses to reimburse for contributions.
+The Washington Post reported online Sunday that several ex-employees of DeJoy's former business, New Breed Logistics, said DeJoy or his aides urged them to make political contributions.
+Others told the newspaper that DeJoy would later give bigger bonuses to reimburse for the contributions.

 Such an arrangement would be illegal.